 Using sharp scissors, clip two small notches into the fold 1/4″ from each other.
 This is where the elastic will slide through.
 This is why it was important to use a no-fray fabric for the liner (felt or fleece).
 If you wanted to, you could finish these edges with a buttonhole, but I’m a fan of skipping that step.

-Take the piece you just clipped holes in, and pin it WRONG SIDES TOGETHER with the outer fabric.
+Take the piece you just clipped holes in, and pin it RIGHT SIDES TOGETHER with the outer fabric.

 Sew along the straight edge using an 1/8″ seam allowance.

 Repeat with the second set of top pieces.
 Open them up, and then iron the seam flat.

 This is an optional step, but I like to add a topstitch here to help finish the look of the top.
 Just stitch right next to the seam with coordinating thread.

 Take the liner back piece and the outer back piece and pin them RIGHT SIDES TOGETHER.

 Sew along the narrower, long end with an 1/8″ seam allowance.
 Repeat with the second set of back pieces.
 Open them up, and then iron the seam flat.
 Do NOT topstich these pieces.

 Take one of the back pieces, and sew a straight line 3/8″ away from the top seam you just created.
 This is to make a tunnel to hold the elastic.

 You’ll want to use coordinating (or contrasting) thread here, because it will be seen in the final product.
 Repeat with the second back piece.